jonmak08/front-end-training/src/pages/blog/resource-importer.md

 },
 ```

-I modified a [code snippet](https://dev.liferay.com/en/develop/tutorials/-/knowledge_base/7-1/creating-a-sitemap-for-the-resources-importer) to make it easier to follow and understand <code>columns</code>.
+I modified a [code snippet](https://dev.liferay.com/en/develop/tutorials/-/knowledge_base/7-1/creating-a-sitemap-for-the-resources-importer) to make it easier to follow along.
 Let me help break down what you're looking at.
 This is a two column page, with the first column having a login portlet (more on portlet configs later), and the second column having a hello world portlet.

 So <code>columns</code> is an array, with each entry being an array of objects.
+If your layout is 2-1-2 columns, then your code will have three entries, and each column gets its own object that holds all of the portlet configs.
 #

 4. Using <code>portletId</code> and <code>portletPrefernces</code> to configure your theme's portlets